Project-Evolution/Archive/README.md

 # Archive
 A public repository for every previous version of the Project: Evolution series of script hubs

+You are, of course, free to use this however you like.
+However, if you skid it, chances are I don't like you :)

 # V1
 This was my first attempt at a 'proper' hub, it's written like shit cause I was really shit back then.